Supervised Contrastive Learning for Recommendation

 Node replication will replace part of the interactions of the current node with the corresponding interactions of similar nodes according to probability $ {\rho _3} $.
 The similarity between the nodes is represented by the cosine, that is, the more similar is the interaction history, the more similar are the nodes.
 The matrix form of similarity calculation is as follows:

-Where $ {\cal G} $ is the sparse matrix represents the interaction history of each node. $ {\left| {\cal G} \right|} $ means row normalization of the matrix.Then for each node we will sort $ S $ and select the first $ N $ nodes that can be used for replacement.
+Where $ {\cal G} $ is the sparse matrix represents the interaction history of each node. $ {\left| {\cal G} \right|} $ means row normalization of the matrix.Then for each node we will sort $ S $ and select the top $ N\% $ nodes as the similar nodes that can be used for replacement.
 It is worth noting that when calculating similarity, user-side nodes and item-side nodes are calculated separately.
 In addition, the similarity information obtained here will be further used in the calculation of contrastive learning in Section \ref{SCL}.

 We divide the interaction history of each node into $ k $ segments, and randomly replace one of them when performing node replication according to the probability $ {\rho _3} $.
 Node replication is as follows:

 Where $ \bf{M _3} $ is the masking vectors which apply on the node set, where 0 indicates that the corresponding node is applied node replication.

 This augmentation randomly replaces part of the interactions, and it is expected that the representation can contain more information, increase the diversity of recommendation results, and improve the performance of the recommendation system.